 About Us

-The Healthy Neighborhoods Study (HNS), based in Boston, is the largest resident-driven, participatory action research project in the US about neighborhood change processes, like gentrification and climate change, and their impact on health.
+The Healthy Neighborhoods Network (HNN), based in Eastern Massachusetts, is a network of residents, community partners, and institutional partners.
+Our network grew out of the Healthy Neighborhoods Study (HNS), a ten-year participatory action research study.
+HNS was the largest resident-driven, participatory action research project in the US about neighborhood change processes, like gentrification and climate change, and their impact on health.

 We believe in the expertise of the residents most harshly impacted by gentrification and climate change and of the advocates who work to address these impacts.
 They are exactly the leaders we need to understand these injustices and develop solutions to correct them.